blakegarretson/essentials/main.md

 ## Digital Audio Workstation (DAW)

+- [GarageBand](https://www.apple.com/mac/garageband/) is the obvious easy-to-use entry-level option for the Mac.
+It’s free on the App Store, so you might as well give it a try.
+It’s tough to beat the no nonsense workflow that works great with MIDI as well as recorded tracks. **(Mac)**
-- [Cakewalk](https://www.bandlab.com/products/cakewalk): This used to be a commercial DAW that is now free as of 2018.
-It’s a rebranded version of SONAR Platinum, and it’s incredibly powerful.
-This is a great place to start if you want to make some music. **(Windows)**
+- [Cakewalk Next](https://www.cakewalk.com): Cakewalk used to be a commercial DAW that went through a few rebrandings and iterations over recent years.
+There are currently two products under the Cakewalk name: Sonar and Next.
+Cakewalk Next is a free DAW with all the basic features for creating songs.
+This is a great place to start if you want to make some music.
     - Another great DAW is [Waveform Free](https://www.tracktion.com/products/waveform-free).
 While there is a Pro version with more features, the free version has no limitations and is very capable.
 - [Ardour](https://ardour.org/) is worth checking out if you’re a Linux user.
 It does all the basics really well.
 From recording audio or MIDI, to editing, to mixing, you’re covered.
 The only trick is if you really want it for free, you should use your distribution’s packager manager and don’t download it from the website.
     - You may be asking why I limit my Ardour recommendation to Linux users.
 The simple answer is on Windows and Mac it isn’t really “free”.
 While it is open source and you can build it from scratch for free, if you want a convenient, pre-built binary, you need to either buy it or pay a subscription.
 The free/demo version goes silent after 10 minutes, which I consider too restrictive to still include here on my list of free software.
-- [GarageBand](https://www.apple.com/mac/garageband/) is the obvious easy-to-use entry-level option for the Mac.
-It’s free on the App Store, so you might as well give it a try.
-It’s tough to beat the no nonsense workflow that works great with MIDI as well as recorded tracks. **(Mac)**

 ## Step Sequencer

 - [LMMS](https://lmms.io/): Its website says it’s a “sound generation system, synthesizer, beat/baseline editor and MIDI control system which can power an entire home studio”.
 I’d call it a nice step sequencer with VST and SoundFont support for creating music.
-I wouldn’t call it a DAW because it doesn’t record multitrack audio, but combined with Audacity, you can make some cool stuff.
-Honestly, I wouldn’t even list LMMS now that Cakewalk is free, except LMMS is open source, and Cakewalk may go away sometime in the future.
+I wouldn’t call it a DAW because it doesn’t record multitrack audio, but combined with another app like Audacity, you can make some cool stuff.
+Honestly, I wouldn’t even include LMMS when we have free options like GarageBand and Cakewalk Next, except LMMS is open source and truly free.

 ## Synth Plugins

-- A couple great synths plugins worth trying with LMMS and Cakewalk are [dexed](https://asb2m10.github.io/dexed/) and [Helm](https://tytel.org/helm/).
+- A couple great synths plugins worth trying with the apps above are [dexed](https://asb2m10.github.io/dexed/) and [Helm](https://tytel.org/helm/).

 # Text & Documents